 Throwing yoghurt at the prime minister

-To my delight on Monday news broke about the Panama Papers leak.
-Moreover, the news that Iceland's government was featured heavily in some of the leaked documents with links to shady behaviour causing the countries financial crash in 2008, and putting some Icelandic power players in bed with the like of Vladimir Putin and Bashir Al-Assad.
+This Monday Reykjavik news broke about the Panama Papers.
+The Icelandic government was featured heavily in some of the leaked documents with links to shady behaviour, causing the country's financial crash in 2008 and putting some Icelandic power players in bed with the like of Vladimir Putin and Bashir Al-Assad.
 Not great for the rep.

 I got word that the locals were not in the mood and almost 10% of the country (20,000+ people) turned up to yell at Parliament house.
 Much to my delight, when I arrived on Monday afternoon, the SKYR was aloft.
 Tubs flew side-by-side with bananas that the protesters politely took from boxes being walked around the crowd.

 Obviously there is some reasoning behind it...
 Throwing bananas sends a clear message that the locals do not want Iceland turning it in to a 'banana republic'.
 The throwing of Skyr goes back to 2008 when, in much more heated riots following the financial crash, the historic cultured creation coated the parliament.
 The statement behind the Skyr hurling essentially being akin to Australians throwing Vegemite.
 The message being "We throw our national pride (in food form) at you because we can't be proud of a nation run so badly!".